 Sharon Kennedy Vickers aims to make Minnesota the best place in the country to launch and grow technology products that have a positive social impact.
 She is leading a “tech for good” movement, harnessing the power of inclusion, technology and community assets to drive equitable economic opportunity and growth for all Minnesotans.
 Sharon is an information technology leader known for her people-first approach to digital services.
 In 2015, she co-founded a professional platform called Techquity to increase the visibility of Black tech professionals.

 Yamilée is a living embodiment of the extraordinary benefits of enriching a STEM education with dance.
 An avid dancer for 21 years, she graduated from MIT with a mechanical engineering degree.
 As a teacher, her eyes were opened to the multitude of opportunities her students didn’t have access to and the abundance of potential that would never be unleashed.
 She set out to provide students with something greater than what the school system could provide.
 She launched the STEM from DANCE in 2012, using seed funding won from Teach For America’s Social Innovation Award with the hope that a strong dance and STEM supplemental education would help to increase the number of under-represented minority high school girls across the nation who pursue a STEM degrees.
 Since then, SFD has partnered with over 25 schools and community centers, serving over 400 girls.

-Read more posts from the thread Celebrate Asian Pacific American Heritage Month
+Read more posts from the thread BIPOC Mental Health Month